paperless-ngx/paperless-ngx/docs/setup.rst

     to compile this by yourself, because this software has been patented until around 2017 and binary packages are not available for most distributions.

+15. Optional: If using the NLTK machine learning processing (see ``PAPERLESS_ENABLE_NLTK`` in :ref:`configuration` for details), download the NLTK data for the Snowball Stemmer, Stopwords and Punkt tokenizer to your ``PAPERLESS_DATA_DIR/nltk``.
+Refer to the `NLTK instructions <https://www.nltk.org/data.html>`_ for details on how to download the data.

 Migrating to Paperless-ngx
 ##########################